ni/nimble/README.md

     2. Create a PR to update this README with the entire contents of the generated 'M' column in the spreadsheet -->

+Legend:
+ - :white_check_mark: means the component is ready for general use
+ - :warning: is used for components that are "incubating".
+These are not ready for general use and may make breaking changes without a "major" semantic version bump.
+ - :o: means the component doesn't exist yet.
+Please submit requests by commenting on the linked issue.

 | Components             | Design | Issue | Web Components     | Angular Integration | Blazor Integration |
 |------------------------|--------|--------|--------------------|---------------------|--------------------|
 | Accordion | |  [Issue](https://github.com/ni/nimble/issues/533) | :o: | :o: | :o: |